BGCX262/zzheng-hg-to-git/friday/README.txt

 Post Stats
 ~~~~~~~~~~

-* Rename GroupPostStat to GroupStat, MemberPostStat to PosterStat.
 * Merge stats of a user with different email addresses (hard-coded).
 * Restrict inbound email URL for poststats address.
 * Add page to display group trends.